GoogleContainerTools/kpt-functions-catalog/functions/go/ensure-name-substring/README.md

 being referenced in `Volumes` in a `Pod`, field `spec.volumes.configMap.name` will also be updated.

+If there is a [`depends-on`] annotation for a resource, the name section of the annotation will be updated if the referenced resource is also declared in the package.

 This function can be used both declaratively and imperatively.

 ### FunctionConfig